astroumd/admit/doc/sphinx/userguideintro.rst

 ============================

-ADMIT Tasks -- which do the work -- can be run directly within casa_ from the command line, or from scripts in either the unix or casa_ environment.
+ADMIT Tasks -- which do the work -- can be run directly within CASA_ from the command line, or from scripts in either the Unix or CASA_ environment.
-The goal of ADMIT is to produce, reproduce, and simply modify the production of data products of scientific interest to you so ADMIT must internally keep track of what you are doing.
+The goal of ADMIT is to produce, reproduce and simplify the production of data products of scientific interest to you, so ADMIT must internally keep track of what you are doing.
 To do this, ADMIT will create a "your-name-choice".admit directory and store information there.
 This tracking capability also means that simple ADMIT usage will involve a couple of administrative steps.

-Let's start in the casa environment.
-At the casa prompt, type:
+Let's start in the CASA environment.
+At the CASA prompt, type:

 .. code-block:: python